-To prevent dehydration, it's important that your child drinks plenty of fluids before, during and after a workout or game.
+To prevent dehydration, it's important that athletes drink plenty of fluids before, during and after a workout or game.

 Have your child follow this hydration routine before they head to practice: